Holy basil, otherwise known as tulsi, is known for its therapeutic power when it comes to maintaining homeostasis and

 5. Relieves Fever

-Holy basil supports immune function and is often recommended as a natural fever reliever, especially by practitioners of Ayurvedic medicine.
+Holy basil supports immune function and is often recommended as a natural fever reliever, especially by practitioners of Ayurveda.
 Holy basil leaves are thought to act as antibiotic, germicidal and disinfectant agents, which means they can protect us from bacteria and viruses.

 6. Helps Improve Respiratory Disorders